aerospike/aerospike-monitoring/README.md

 # Aerospike Monitoring Stack
-This is now in **beta**.
+The Aerospike Monitoring Stack is now **generally available** (GA).
 If you're an enterprise customer feel free to reach out to support with any questions.
 We appreciate feedback from community members on the [issues](https://github.com/aerospike/aerospike-monitoring/issues).